-PhD students at St Mary’s are integrated into the research activities of academic schools in a variety of ways.
+PhD students at St Mary’s are integrated into the research activities of academic faculties and institutes in a variety of ways.
 Full-time students are members of school research clusters.
 The needs of and expectations of part-time students will vary and can be considered on a case-by-case basis.

 Attendance at conferences and seminars are an important part of the research student training programme at St Mary’s.
 A number of events are arranged each year for all PhD students, especially on cross-disciplinary topics.

 PhD students give and can attend seminars within schools and attend special school-based research days.
 There is also a wide range of public lectures and events given by high profile speakers, which PhD students regularly attend.

 In the first year of study a central programme of training, aligned to the Vitae Researcher Development Framework, is available to all research students.
 Additional resources complement this and are available through our awarding bodies for research degrees, Liverpool Hope University and the University of Surrey.